geoserver/geoserver.github.io/sponsor/gs3-crowdfunding.md

 The key ingredient here is the ability to focus for an extended period of time with access to individuals to test and review the results.

 With this experience in mind we are recommending in-kind contributions help out with the activities above.
-These activities are from Milestone 1 and any progress made reduce the target goal for Phase 2 **Funding Activation**.
+These activities are from Milestone 1 and any progress made reduces the target goal for Phase 2 **Funding Activation**.

-Your tean may also look at helping out in Milestone 3, picking up additional community modules not covered in the project plan.
+Your team may also look at helping out in Milestone 3, picking up additional community modules not covered in the project plan.

 #### Q: What technologies need to be updated?